kevinrue/GOexpress/README.md

 * Support expression data based on Ensembl gene identifiers and microarray probeset identifiers.

+* Suppots custom annotations for gene identifiers not automatically supported.

 * GO_analyse() scores all Gene Ontology (GO) terms represented in the dataset based on the estimated average ability of their associated genes to cluster samples according to a predefined grouping factor.
-It also returns the table used to map genes to GO terms, the table summarising the statistics for each gene, and finally the specified grouping factor analysed.
-Additional information specific to each statistical framework may be returned.
+It also returns the table used to map genes to GO terms, the table summarising the statistics for each gene, and finally the essential parameters of the analysis performed, for reproducibility.
+Additional information specific to each statistical framework are included in the output object.

+* pValue_GO() computes permutation-based P-values assessing the significance of GO term ranking, which may subsequently be used for filtering.

 * subset_scores() filters output of GO_analyse() for GO terms passing desired filters and returns a list formatted identically to the